Alexei Toliopoulos meets Peter Jackson, Sir Richard Taylor, David Wenham & David Wenham

 I want to just out of their bones.

-did you hear yeah just you just get the you just
+Did you hear?
+Yeah, just you just get the job.

-the audience doesn't know that they're lions they don't know the stars were attributed to Mr MGM himself the roaring lion you can say roar reviews
+The audience doesn't know that they're lions.
+They don't know the stars were attributed to MGM himself, the roaring lion.

-Wow how many roars Oh no, he just kind of wore and then paced up and down along the glass fence.
-Yeah, it was before I numbered
+Oh, no, he just kind of wore and then paced up and down along the glass fence.
+Yeah, it was before a numbered

 It's an art, not a science.
-Oh, beautiful.
+Oh, beautiful, I guess.

 How much did he pace?
 How many roars did he do?